Metals and Non-Metals

 - They do not conduct heat and electricity. (graphite- allotrope of carbon, is the conductor of electricity)

 - Mostly their melting point is less than metals.
 (Diamond, an allotrope of carbon is the hardest natural substance, having very high melting and boiling point)

 Metals and Non-metals react as a tendency to attain a completely filled valence shell.

-These are characterized as a neutral compound that is made up of positive and negative charges called cation and anion respectively.
-These compounds generally named as the first the name of the cation followed by anion.
-The compound’s ions held together by an electrostatic force called ionic bonding.
+These are characterized as neutral compound that is made up of positive and negative charges called cation and anion respectively.
+These compounds are generally named as the first name of the cation followed by anion.
+The compound’s ions are held together by an electrostatic force called ionic bonding.